 Alcohol and drug addiction does not discriminate.
 While most people associate the “gutter-bum drunk” image when they hear the word alcoholic, or the homeless criminal when they hear drug addict, the truth is this disease affects all walks of life.

 No matter our race, ethnicity, nationality, sexual orientation, age, or social class, this disease views us all as equal.
-The Third Tradition recognizes the universal nature of addiction by allowing all to join, no matter who they are, so long as they have the desire to stop drinking.

 “3.
 The only requirement for A.A. membership is a desire to stop drinking.”